SimeonLukas/Blog/content/posts/20241124/index.en.md

 5. Successful upload is confirmed with the message `avrdude done.
 Thank you.` ") }}

 After surviving the processor purgatory, the actual programming can begin.
-The board connects via USB (in my case USB-C) and should be recognized immediately.

 ## The Revelation: Programming the Chip